arikno/Deutsche-Boerse-dbg-pds/README.md

 Each bucket contains a directory for each available date, named in the ISO 8601 format `YYYY-MM-DD`.

 For dates other than the current trading day in Frankfurt time, where the exchanges live, a file exists for each hour of the trading day.
 These files are named `YYYY-MM-DD_BINS_mrkthh.csv`, where `mkrt` is either XEUR or XETR (ISO 10383 Market Identification Codes) and `hh` is the two digit hour indicating which hour of trading the file contains, in 24 hour format.
+Time is in UTC  (both for file names as well as for the content).

 For example:
 ```